Chalarangelo/30-seconds-of-code/README.md

 Returns a boolean determining if the passed value is primitive or not.

-Use `Array.includes()` on an array of type strings which are not primitive, supplying the type using `typeof`.
+Use `Array.prototype.includes()` on an array of type strings which are not primitive, supplying the type using `typeof`.
 Since `typeof null` evaluates to `'object'`, it needs to be directly compared.